 Advocacy

 SAVA Advocates provide immediate and ongoing emotional support, safety planning, and resource connection in the aftermath.
-Whether the victimization occurred hours, days, weeks, months, or years ago, SAVA Advocates are committed to listen, believe, and support.
-Services are available in English and Spanish.
+Whether the victimization occurred hours, days, weeks, months, or years ago, SAVA Advocates are committed to listening, believing, and supporting.

 24/7 Crisis Hotline